 Getting to New York

-After arriving in New York I lived with some friends who rented an AirBnB apartment near Times Square.
-This way I could settle in and start looking for flats on craigslist and nyhabitat while I had a place to stay.
+After arriving in New York I lived with some friends who rented an Airbnb apartment near Times Square.
+This way I could settle in and start looking for flats on craigslist and NYhabitat while I had a place to stay.
 You can also use the Columbia Facebook group or the university internal website for rooms and shared flats.
-On this internal website is where I found my apartment five minutes from the campus at 110th street.
+That is, where I found my apartment five minutes from the campus at 110th street.

 Getting in touch with CU’s student life